 We know how hard it can be to stay productive throughout the week.
-Fortunately, though, you can establish your own study rhythm in a couple of steps to help you stay on track.
+To help you stay focused, we’re gonna share with you an easy method to establish your own study rhythm in a couple of steps.

 A study rhythm is a regular study routine that you can get into the habit of following.
 It’s sort of like finding your steady-state while running or maintaining a healthy sleep pattern.

 We recommend planning a weekly rhythm where you assign yourself a couple of tasks to do on each specific day of the week, and then rinse and repeat for the following weeks.

 This way you will have some variation in your workdays, so your study rhythm won’t feel monotonous, but still is predictable enough for you to remember.